luv4code-lc/Inteview-questions/microservices.md

             => Distinct services can be developed, deployed, and maintained independently.

-Q) What are the pros and cons of Microservice Architecture?
+3. What are the pros and cons of Microservice Architecture?

             Pros of Microservice Architecture

-1) Freedom to use different technologies
+            1. Freedom to use different technologies
-2) Each microservices focuses on single capability
+            2. Each microservices focuses on single capability
-3) Supports individual deployable units
+            3. Supports individual deployable units
-4) Allow frequent software releases
+            4. Allow frequent software releases
-5) Ensures security of each service
+            5. Ensures security of each service
-6) Multiple services are parallelly developed and deployed
+            6. Multiple services are parallelly developed and deployed

             Cons of Microservice Architecture

-1) Management of a large number of services is difficult.
+            1. Management of a large number of services is difficult.
-2) Communication between microservices is complex.
+            2. Communication between microservices is complex.
-3) Increased efforts for configuration and other operations
+            3. Increased efforts for configuration and other operations
-4) Difficult to maintain transaction safety and data boundaries
+            4. Difficult to maintain transaction safety and data boundaries
-5) Due to the decentralized nature of microservices, more microservices will mean more resources hence high Investment
+            5. Due to the decentralized nature of microservices, more microservices will mean more resources hence high Investment
-6) Debugging of problems is harder unless the right instrumentation is followed during design and development.
+            6. Debugging of problems is harder unless the right instrumentation is followed during design and development.
-7) Microservices will need a large team size with the right mix of experience in design, development, automation, deployments, tools, and testing.
+            7. Microservices will need a large team size with the right mix of experience in design, development, automation, deployments, tools, and testing.

-Q) When to use microservices?
+4. When to use microservices?
-Reduce time to market,
+            1. Reduce time to market,
-Scalable better software,
+            2. Scalable better software,
-Lower costs,
+            3. Lower costs,
-Faster development,
+            4. Faster development,
-Cloud-native development
+            5. Cloud-native development
-It makes sense to adopt a microservices architecture, if the team size is big enough as each service will require its team to develop, deploy and manage.
+            6. It makes sense to adopt a microservices architecture, if the team size is big enough as each service will require its team to develop, deploy and manage.
-Timeframe and skills of team members are a constraint.
+            7. Timeframe and skills of team members are a constraint.
-If fast results are required,
- choose microservices architecture only if the team also has experience in microservices.
+            8. If fast results are required, choose microservices architecture only if the team also has experience in microservices.
-Do not use this architecture for simple application which can be managed by monolithic application .
+            9. Do not use this architecture for simple application which can be managed by monolithic application .
-So you use ask yourself first do we really need microservice architecture
+            10. So you use ask yourself first do we really need microservice architecture